 Publications & Working Papers

-Drawing on my applied work in college access and college persistence, my dissertation uses in-depth interviews and ethnographic fieldwork to investigate the ideological resources that first-generation, Pell-eligible, young Black adults in New Orleans, LA, draw upon to understand the precarity they experience after college.
+Drawing on my applied work in college access and college persistence, my dissertation uses in-depth interviews and ethnographic fieldwork to investigate the ideological resources that first-generation, Pell-eligible, young Black adults in New Orleans, LA, draw upon to understand the insecurity they experience after college and navigate precarious labor markets.

-Despite similar backgrounds and precarious presents, my participants make sense of their experiences in three starkly different ways.
+Despite similar backgrounds and precarious presents, my participants draw on variants of therapeutic and meritocratic cultural narratives to make sense of their experiences in three strikingly different ways.

 Gardeners believe their selves are wounded or flawed and must heal or grow in order to achieve mobility.
 They view society’s opportunity structure as relatively open, and value other people as aides toward internal development.
 Climbers believe the self is capable and whole, a vehicle made to navigate opportunity’s possibilities and barriers.
 They focus on engaging their social networks to help them take the right external risks.
 And seekers believe the self is whole, but trapped in a relatively closed opportunity structure.
 They orient action and relationships around personal liberation.

-I term these worldviews about the self, social action, and social context mobility ideologies, explore their social origins, and show how they interact with social means (like social and cultural capital) and ends (like goals) to shape unequal mobility pathways.
+I term these aggregated cultural schemas about the self, opportunity structure, and social action mobility ideologies, explore their social origins, and show how they interact with social means (like social and cultural capital) and ends (like aspirations) to shape unequal mobility pathways.

 In this project, I apply tools of causal inference to a nationally-representative data set (the NLSY97) to study how starting but not completing a post-secondary degree — what social science surveys often call ‘some college’ — reproduces inequality.